Inglestolm History, Family Crest & Coats of Arms

 The surname Inglestolm was first found in the West Riding of Yorkshire, at Ingleton, a village and civil parish in the Craven district that dates back to the Domesday Book of 1086 when it was listed as Inglestune.
 Alternatively, the surname could have been derived from Ingleton, a village in County Durham.
 In this case, the earliest record of the place name was found c.
 1050 when it was listed as Ingletun.

 Early History of the Inglestolm family

-Another 219 words (16 lines of text) covering the years 1086, 1379, 1608, 1614 and 1731 are included under the topic Early Inglestolm History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Inglestolm research.
+Another 110 words (8 lines of text) covering the years 1086, 1379, 1608, 1614 and 1731 are included under the topic Early Inglestolm History in all our PDF Extended History products and printed products wherever possible.

 Inglestolm Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Inglestolm has been recorded under many different variations, including Ingleton, Inglton, Ingelton, Ingalton and others.

 Early Notables of the Inglestolm family (pre 1700)